 (c) The reasonable costs associated with providing access to the sample, data or information.

 [5.
-Monetary benefits shall be shared through the financial mechanism with the modalities determined by the Conference of the Parties such as:
+Monetary benefits shall be shared through the financial mechanism established under article 52, with the modalities determined by the Conference of the Parties such as:

 (a) Milestone payments;